-The weeks between Thanksgiving and Christmas can be make-or-break for an online retailer.
-To add to the pressure, competition in the PPC space heats up as retailers ramp up spend on Google Shopping and Amazon.
-A good agency will work with their clients to create a plan of attack for the holidays.
-Here’s Omnitail’s holiday advertising checklist to prepare for Black Friday:
+Make it-or-break it—the weeks between Thanksgiving and Christmas are crucial for your online business.
+To add to the pressure, competition in the PPC space heats up as other retailers ramp up spend on Google Shopping and Amazon.

 How Much Should You Spend on Holiday Advertising?

-For retailers, this is a key concern during the holiday season.
-You need to spend enough to ensure ads appear, but a massive increase in spend can also erase any profit driven by the program.
+You need to spend enough to ensure ads appear, but a massive increase in spend can also erase any profit you make.
 It’s not wise to spend like crazy during the holidays without accurate revenue and profit metrics.

 The opposite scenario also poses a problem.
 Many agencies will cap spend year round — including around the holidays.
 While this gives you a solid expectation of ad spend, it seriously limits profit potential.
 With a capped budget, you’re probably missing out on available sales.